RobeHerrera/DVD_RentalApp/README.md

 - WSL
 - Windows

 ### TODO:
-- Add Docstrings
-- Add correct SQL db
-- Add Unit Testing
+1. Add Unit Testing
-  1. Add test for Authentication
+  - Add test for Authentication
-  2. Add for all end points in the API
+  - Add for all end points in the API
+2. Verification in tables